 - Sex has been an issue in our marriage, and we’re still working on it.
 While it’s not perfect, it is pretty good, and we’ve come a long way, but there’s always more improvement to be had.

 The other night, we were talking, and this question came up: Where is the line between being submissive and being a doormat?
 If the high-drive spouse desires sex, and the low-drive doesn’t, should there be sex?
 I’ve answered this question before, indirectly, but I think it needs to be framed a bit.
 What about the next night?
 And the next?
 And the next?
 How many days in a row constitutes submission/self-less love, and where is point where it becomes being a sex-slave, a doormat, just an object to have sex with?

 I’ve seen this question in a few places where all of a sudden a wife lets out that she wants her husband to tie her up.
-Note: I’ve been seeing these WAY before 50 shades of grey was even a concept.
+Note: I’ve been seeing these WAY before 50 Shades of Grey was even a concept.
 I am not writing about that book!
-There are a billion reasons why you shouldn’t read it.
+There are a billion reasons why you shouldn’t read it, go read Pulling Back The Shades if you want more info.
 But what about these genuine wives who have a real desire, not brought about by some piece of fiction, to try this?
 I’ve been that husband who sat there and thought, “Is this OK“, “What do I do?“, “How do I start?”

 This must be the most frequent question I get.
 Readers always want to know “how do I get my spouse to do …”, whatever.
 It’s not always phrased this bluntly, there are a myriad of subtle variations (like this comment on my last post), but at the end of day the spouse A wants spouse B to do (or not do) something they aren’t (or are) doing.
 We want an action plan, and people have made millions creating action plans and selling them to the masses, because we all want to believe that if he did A -> B -> C and got to D, we can follow the same steps.